diefenbach/django-lfs/docs/developer/howtos/how_to_add_own_payment_methods.rst

 For non-real-time payment processors (for instance like PayPal) you may want to include a pay-link with which the customer can re-pay the order.
-This link will be displayed to the customer on the ``thank-you`` page and is part of the notifcation mail the customer receives when he has submitted an order.
+This link will be displayed to the customer on the ``thank-you`` page and is part of the notification mail the customer receives when he has submitted an order.
 To do that just create the link and add it to the order:

 .. code-block:: python